mstocco/mariostoc.co/content/traininglog/20220424-ironman2022-18weeksout.md

 The 4x400m were work.
 There was lane congestion this morning; some extra surges to get around people were needed.
 <!---->
-All good practice and I was happy with my effort.
+All good practice and I was happy with my effort, happy that my times were very consistent for each of the 400m reps.
+Not so happy with the actual times (looking at the activity later).
+To be fair to myself, I was focused on effort and form in the pool, not on the time of each rep.

 ![Swim](/assets/jpg/swim-20220427.jpeg)

 ---

-On the bike, I felt the harder effort of the swim hard.
-I could feel the tightness in my lumbar coming on too.
-I didn't ride the full hour.
-It is still pretty cool in the mornings.
-I had 80g of lemonade/maltodextrin mix in a 750ml bottle but maybe consumed a third before getting back home.
+On the bike, I felt the harder effort of the swim.
+I could feel tightness in my lumbar coming on too so I didn't ride the full hour.

+It is still pretty cool in the mornings but the wind was lighter and I was bundled up appropriately.
+I carried 80g of lemonade/maltodextrin mix in a 750ml bottle but maybe consumed a third before getting back home.

 <!---->
 ## THURSDAY APR 28 ⛅️